VA

 The state championship itself was clinched on March 28, 1992, at the Hoosier Dome in Indianapolis with an overtime victory of 77-73 over Lafayette Jeff.
 Earlier in the day, the Red Devils edged Jeffersonville 94-92, also in overtime, becoming the first team in tournament history to win both games in overtime.
 So make no mistake, it was not easy and if you change one play in each game history would be rewritten, it was that close.

-Woody Austin, with 14.5 seconds left in regulation, nailed a heroic 3-pointer to send the final to overtime.
+With 14.5 seconds left in regulation, Woody Austin nailed a heroic 3-pointer to send the final to overtime.
 Austin would go on to have an outstanding career at Purdue, but with one shot, he became a legend in Richmond forever.

 Video: 1992 IHSAA State Championship: Richmond 77, Lafayette Jefferson 73 (OT)